Bin-Chicken-Cartel/HTB-Cyber-Apocalypse-CTF-2025/Blockchain/EldoriaGate.md

-# HTB 2025 - EldoriaGate Blockchain Challenge
+# Blockchain - EldoriaGate

 ## Challenge Information

-- **Name**: EldoriaGate
 - **Category**: Blockchain
-- **Points**: 325
 - **Solves**: 38

+## Description
-- **Description**: Eldoria's gates stand as the ancient barrier between the common folk and the privileged elite.
+Eldoria's gates stand as the ancient barrier between the common folk and the privileged elite.
 A strict authentication system ensures only those with the right passphrase and proper societal contributions may enter.
 Your goal: breach the gates and become the unknown usurper - authenticated yet without societal obligations.

-## Overview
+## Analysis

 EldoriaGate is a blockchain challenge focusing on Ethereum smart contract vulnerabilities.
 We're presented with three Solidity contracts: